Chiral Symmetry Breaking and Restoration in (2+1) Dimensions from Holography: Magnetic and Inverse Magnetic Catalysis: Results for the Hardwall model

-Let us start the discussion concerning the hardwall model presenting the Figure \ref{fig:1} where one can see MC for very low temperature $(\frac{T}{\sqrt{\sigma_s}} = 0.005)$ and three fermion masses $\frac{m_q}{\sqrt{\sigma_s}}=0.001,\, 0.01, \, 0.1 $, where $\sqrt{\sigma_s}$ is the string tension.
-Also in this picture one can note that for very weak magnetic fields the chiral condensate is almost independent of the fermion masses implying that, in the chiral limit ($m_q \rightarrow 0$), the chiral symmetry is spontaneously broken due to presence of the magnetic field.
+In Figure \ref{fig:1}, at nonzero temperature but still in the confining phase, one continues to observe MC for low temperature $(\frac{T}{\sqrt{\sigma_s}} = 0.005)$ for the same three fermion masses $\frac{m_q}{\sqrt{\sigma_s}}=0.001,\, 0.01, \, 0.1 $.
+Also, in this picture one can note that for very weak magnetic fields the chiral condensate is almost independent of the fermion masses implying that, in the chiral limit ($m_q \rightarrow 0$), the chiral symmetry is spontaneously broken due to the presence of the magnetic field.
 As a last comment, for weak fields one can see an approximate linear behaviour for the chiral condensate consistent with the perturbative result found in \cite{Gusynin:1994re}, as can be seen in Eq. \eqref{cond}.

 In Figure \ref{fig:2} we can see that the increasing of the temperature still provides MC in the hardwall model.
 In this case the temperature is now 40 times greater $(\frac{T}{\sqrt{\sigma_s}} = 0.200)$ than in Figure \ref{fig:1}, and we still use the same values for the three fermion masses.